Unit Guide for Daily Warm-Ups

 Week 1

-• Monday: Why did women want the right to vote?
+• Monday: Why did women demand the right to vote?

-• Wednesday: Why did some people oppose women voting?
+• Wednesday: Why did some Americans oppose women’s suffrage?

 Week 2

-• Monday: How did World War I help the movement?
+• Monday: How did World War I strengthen the suffrage movement?

-• Tuesday: What did the 19th Amendment do?
+• Tuesday: What did the 19th Amendment guarantee?

-• Thursday: How did voting rights change democracy?
+• Thursday: How did women’s suffrage change democracy?

-• Friday: Why is this movement still important?
+• Friday: Why is this movement still important today?

 Unit 8: The Great Depression and the New Deal